SharePoint/sp-dev-docs/docs/declarative-customization/site-design-overview.md

 ![Progress pane listing completed actions from a site design](images/progress-pane.png)

 > [!NOTE]
 > Site designs can now be applied to previously created modern site collections.
-For mor information, see the [REST API](site-design-rest-api.md) and [PowerShell](site-design-powershell.md) articles.
+For more information, see the [REST API](site-design-rest-api.md) and [PowerShell](site-design-powershell.md) articles.

 ## Anatomy of a site script